erengokirmak/instagram-cancel-follow-requests/README.md

 ## Potential problems

-Currenly, the program assumes that the login page and any profile page will fully load in a maximum duration of 3 seconds.
+Currenly, the program assumes that the login page will load in a maximum time of 6 seconds and any profile page will fully load in a maximum duration of 1.5 seconds.
 This can be modified in the [canceller](canceller.py) file if needed.